Last updated on October 10, 2025 4:39 am

 Fiskars crafts 132420-1001 DIY hand drill

-Has a soft-grip handle that allows for stable operation with a good degree of control.- Handle folds down for compact storage
+The soft-grip handle keeps the operation stable with a high degree of control.- Handle folds down for compact storage

-- Keyless chuck allows you to change bits easily.
+- Keyless chuck helps you to change bits easily.

 - There is a bigger version (below).